 Screen Alternative Activities to Improve Communication and Social Interaction

 Preschool classrooms and school age classrooms have multiple opportunities for building communication and social skills.
+Learning should occur with face to face interactions and conversational feedback from others.

 Songs, rhymes, physical books, and audio books continue to build language skills for children.